2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 a "target".
 Connections are known to the target as "inbound" and to the requester as "outbound".

-### TCP Devices & SSL/TLS
+### TCP Devices & TLS
-It is highly recommended that TCP implementations of the DDX-RPC utilize SSLv3/TLS to encrypt their connection.
-Note that SSL is used only to encrypt the connection and identity verification through SSL is currently not supported.
+It is highly recommended that TCP implementations of the DDX-RPC utilize TLSv1.2 to encrypt their connection.
+Note that TLS is used only to encrypt the connection and identity verification through TLS is currently not supported.
 Encryption status must be determined before any incoming data will be delivered to the JSON parser.
 Each device can determine encryption status per connection at the time the connection is made.
 Each TCP device must then establish encryption status by sending the phrase `encryption:[status]` followed by a line break character (ASCII 10).